 I can’t count how many times people ask me, “Oh so you’ll be foraging for food then?” when I tell them I’m going on a long backpacking trip.

-Believe it or not, I do not forage for food, but do bring along some good hiking food so I can cook up my own trail meals on my backpacking trips.
+Believe it or not, I do not forage for food, but do bring along some good hiking food so I can cook up my own backpacking meals on my hiking trips.